Protected chaos in a topological lattice: Methods

 Here, we describe the process of obtaining the linear SSH amplitude diagram in relation to the voltage $\Delta V_\text{Amp}$ diagrams, where distinct regions represent two different behavioral regimes.
 To compare this qualitative behavior with the topological edge amplitudes across $L_a$ and $L_b$, we examine the SSH circuit in the linear limit, where the non-linear Chua diode is disregarded as it blocks the AC signal in this regime.
 Consequently, the SSH Laplacian effectively consists only of the onsite components $L_c$, $C_2$, and $R$ in series with $C_1$ grounded.
 The topological phases are characterized by the topological invariant---the winding number $W$---for this circuit, calculated as

 where $h(k) = - \frac{1}{j \omega L_a} - \frac{1}{j \omega L_b} e^{j k}$ encodes the topological phase information.
-Our effective Laplacian, given in Eq.~\eqref{LapSSHmomentum}, describes the linear limit of the Chua-SSH circuit and is non-trivial with a non-zero winding number when $L_a/L_b > 1$, and trivial otherwise.
+Our effective Laplacian, given in Equation~\eqref{LapSSHmomentum}, describes the linear limit of the Chua-SSH circuit and is non-trivial with a non-zero winding number when $L_a/L_b > 1$, and trivial otherwise.

 However, while this topological invariant can be calculated for the linear limit Laplacian, it cannot be directly applied once non-linearity is introduced.
 Therefore, we instead rely on the consequences of the topological robustness to trace the topological properties of our non-linear Chua-SSH circuit.
 The key idea is to evaluate the difference in bulk and edge state amplitudes as the coupling inductances are varied.